There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 Is it Safe to Disable Virtual Memory?

-According to Microsoft, you should set the virtual memory to at least 1.5 times the amount of physical memory (RAM).
+Microsoft recommends setting the virtual memory to at least 1.5 times the amount of physical memory (RAM).
 For example, if your system has 8 GB of RAM, you should set the virtual memory to at least 12 GB.
 However, it can even be increased to twice or three times as well to ensure stability.

 What Happens If I Reset Virtual Memory?